-Whether his poetic inspiration is drawn from the sun or stars over Lake Allatoona, or from the startled eyes of doomed rats in the Bibb County dump, Canton-born poet David Bottoms has mastered the art of mining the imagery of his native state for the spiritual proof of "the shadowy and profound relationships that lie just below the surface of our everyday lives" 1 The author of seven collections of poetry and two novels, Bottoms is a three-time winner of the Georgia Author of the Year award for poetry, and in 2000 he was proclaimed Georgia's ninth poet laureate.
-He lives with his family in Marietta and is a distinguished university professor and literary editor in Atlanta.
+Whether his poetic inspiration is drawn from the sun or stars over Lake Allatoona, or from the startled eyes of doomed rats in the Bibb County dump, Canton-born poet David Bottoms has mastered the art of mining the imagery of his native state for the spiritual proof of "the shadowy and profound relationships that lie just below the surface of our everyday lives" 1 The author of nine books of poetry and two novels, Bottoms is a repeat winner of the Georgia Author of the Year award for poetry, and he served as the state of Georgia's ninth poet laureate from 2000-2012.

 Bottoms began writing in his Cherokee County youth, but he credits his decision to be a poet to the encouragement of his professors at Macon's Mercer University, where in 1971 he graduated with a Bachelor's degree in English.
 Between earning a Master's degree (also in English) at West Georgia College in 1973 and receiving his Ph.D. in American poetry and creative writing from Florida State University at Tallahassee in 1982, he taught high-school English in Douglasville, Georgia, and worked for the state Poets-in-the-Schools program.
 During this period Bottoms produced a chapbook of 10 poems, Jamming with the Band at the VFW (1978), that became the core of his first published collection, Shooting Rats at the Bibb County Dump (1980), which Robert Penn Warren selected for the Academy of American Poets' Walt Whitman Award for best first book by an American poet.